Nondenon/The_Thesaurus_Builder/README.md

 # The Thesaurus Builder
-Building a thesaurus from pre-existing terms in your database _using terms2broaders.py_.
+Building a hierarchical  thesaurus from pre-existing terms in your database using _terms2broaders.py_.

 ### You need:
 - database with list of terms + their AAT URI's